k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent artifacts from having a forge quality bit set
 - Fix: address remaining cases where newsym() should be called when a monster transitions from peaceful to hostile or vice versa
+- Fix: extinct check for leader monsters for non-defined groups was checking the group, not the leader